Vinceserr/CSC325-Team6/Elevator Control Software Model.md

 ## **User Requirements**

-- Trying to figure out how to send people to their floors in the least amount of trips.
+- Trying to figure out how to send people to their floors in the least times of trips.
 - User-friendly interface for select floor.
 - Run elevators safely and smoothly.